Frequently Asked Questions for Researchers

-In the case where the refund request is made more than 90 days after the original deposit, we can no longer issue a refund to the original payment method.
-In such cases, we will make a direct PayPal transfer or mail a paper check (within the United States) to issue the refund.
-A refund fee of $1.00 (US server) or €1.00 (EU server) will be deducted from the refund.
+In the case where the refund request is made more than 90 days after the original deposit, we can no longer issue a refund to the original payment method due to limitations imposed by our payment processors.
+In such cases, we will either make a direct bank transfer or mail a paper check (within the United States) to issue the refund.
+A refund fee of $1.00 (US server) or €1.00 (EU server) may be deducted from the refund.

 Can I award bonuses to participants?Yes.
 You can do that on the session management page.

 Can I *not* pay a participant by rejecting their work?No, rejection of participant work on the basis of quality is not permitted on FindingFive.
 You may decide to exclude the participant's work from your data, but they still must be paid.
 Payment of participants will be automatic; you are not required to approve participant work for payment.
 You may terminate a research study at any time, but terminating a study does not mean that you will not have to pay participants who have submitted studies for payment.

 How do I verify that someone participated in my study if they do not complete it?You should make sure that you request contact information from all participants in the new session wizard, as shown in the screenshot below: